-The staff at Jonathan Valley is dedicated to helping students continue to thrive and learn during this unprecedented time.
-Teachers work hard to stay in communication with students and families and have provided digital as well as paper/pencil resources for students.
+The staff at Jonathan Valley is dedicated to helping students thrive and learn during these unprecedented times.
 The following list is meant to support and supplement the resources sent to you by specific teachers.
 You will have seen some of these, and some will be new.
 When you see things written in blue and/or underlined, these are links to the resources that you can click on to go to those sites.
 Please check for updates to this list from time to time.

 Here are some resources for free e-books, which are electronic books that can be read or experienced on a device.

 *E-books on JVE Destiny Library Catalog – books available through the JVE library that can be read on a device